bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 I'm learning so much about what Bitcoin people want, the need and stuff.
 You guys are super helpful.
 So thank you so much.
-I want to, the only thing I want to say is, you know, let's keep in touch, especially as we get closer to building something that looks less like just a balance checker and more like a private block explorer, I would love to see if there's kind of a synergy between what we offer.
+I want to, the only thing I want to say is let's keep in touch, especially as we get closer to building something that looks less like just a balance checker and more like a private block explorer, I would love to see if there's kind of a synergy between what we offer.
 I would love to see if people who use Wasabi Wallet also wanna use a private block Explorer.
 So yeah, if that sounds good, I would love to keep in touch.

 Speaker 0: 01:51:21

 Yeah, definitely.
-I mean, especially if you run the server and we don't have to, and we can use it for small niche things, like finding out the amount of the input of a payment transaction so that we can pre-bump it.
+Especially if you run the server and we don't have to, and we can use it for small niche things, like finding out the amount of the input of a payment transaction so that we can pre-bump it.
 These types of small things where it doesn't really make sense for us to make huge infrastructure changes for those very, very niche case things.

 Speaker 1: 01:51:46